Jungorend/tdb/README.md

 ### Setup

-If you would like to adjust where everything is, you may want to first edit *config.yml* in the base directory.
-An explanation of everything in the config is below.
+- Edit *config.yml* to preference.
+An explanation is below.
-Once you have the gems and configuration set, run tdb.rb.
-This will create all the necessary files.
+- Run tdb.rb.
+This will create all the files you need.

-Before inserting any pictures, it may be useful to know what you expect to tag them as.
-Type *i* and then enter in a few tags and types.
-Once you are ready, insert any media you want into the *new files* directory (default: sort/).
+- Type *i* and then enter in a few tags and types.
+- Once you are ready, insert any media you want into the *new files* directory (default: sort/).
 Then, press the *u* key. one of the files will be displayed in the media viewer of your choice.
-A shortcut will be in the *output directory* directory (default: watch/) additionally.
-Type in any tags you wish for that file, and then press enter.
+- Type any tags you wish for that file, then press enter.
 The next file will be presented, and so on.
 At any time you can stop by just typing 'q' instead.

 At this point, any files you have inserted can now be queried.
 From the top level menu just type the query you would like!

 At this point, however, I would recommend typing
 ```